 We’ve all read about drivers who don’t invest in a quality RV trip planner and end up paying the price by getting lost, or worse.
 As chief navigator of our full-time RV family, I used to tempt fate and set our smartphone trip navigator to “Go!” without first checking on road or weather conditions.
 But after too many winter RVing adventures with freezing rain, fog, and icy roads on the way to our next RV park, now I always verify that road conditions are safe for us before heading out.

 Don’t Learn RV Lessons the Hard Way

-Winter is not the best time to attend the RV school of hard knocks.
+Cold climate winter camping is not the best time to attend the RV school of hard knocks.
 It pays to talk to more experienced RVers about winter camping.
 Learn from everyone else’s mistakes, so you can avoid them in your own awesome RV travels.